nyuwireless-unipd/ns3-mmwave/src/traffic-control/doc/queue-discs.rst

   that the netdevice has set the number of device transmission queues, if it has to do so) \
   completes the installation of the queue discs by setting the wake callbacks on the device \
   transmission queues (through the netdevice queue interface).
 Also, the traffic control \
   calls the Initialize method of the root queue discs.
+This initialization of queue discs \
+  triggers calls to the ``CheckConfig`` and ``InitializeParams`` methods of the queue disc.

 Requeue
 ========